 Pusiste cuatro pompones. – You put in four pompons.

 2. Paper Popsicles – You need construction paper, colored markers and craft sticks.
-You can see a great picture of this activity on The Bow Blog.
+You can see a great picture of this activity here.
 Be sure to write the Spanish color words in the matching color and again in black if you have a beginning reader.

 el palito – stick